HomerJohnston/BangoScripts/README.md

 - Supported on: UE5.6 - UE5.7
 - Current status: ⚠️**Experimental**⚠️ *some crashes and possible data loss; do not use in a real project!*
 - Dependencies: None
-- Pairs with: Other Bango plugins in development (Bango Facts, Bango Triggers; both pre-alpha and unreleased)
+- Pairs with: Other Bango plugins in development (Bango Facts, Bango Triggers; both pre-alpha and unavailable at this time)

 ### Limitations
 - Runtime serialization: Bango does *not* use custom graphs; this is ordinary Blueprint Graph code, using the normal Blueprint VM.
 Blueprint execution state is not serializable; you cannot natively save/restore a script back to its middle of operation (you might want to use a different system for that, like Flow Graph).